Heratiki/altlas/dev_plan.md

 - [✓] **1.2 Implement Progressive Hinting Logic in `runner.py`**
   - [✓] Add a consecutive non-improvement counter that increases when best score doesn't improve
   - [✓] Add randomization function (e.g., 1% chance of providing a hint when stuck is detected)
-  - [ ] Implement exponential backoff for hint frequency (longer wait between hints) *Note: Partially done via consecutive checks, but true backoff not implemented yet.*
+  - [✓] Implement exponential backoff for hint frequency (longer wait between hints)

 - [✓] **1.3 Create Hint Analytics**
   - [✓] Track and log when hints are requested and provided (via counters)